john-hen/demo-Sphinx-autodoc/docs/overview.rst

 module.
 This needs to be set up in ``conf.py``, but makes for shorter link targets.

-One noteworthy shortcoming of using reST as the markup language is that we cannot have ``literals``, or even *emphasis*, inside link text.
+One noteworthy shortcoming of using reST as a markup language is that we cannot have ``literals``, or even *emphasis*, inside link text.
 That's because `reStructuredText does not support nested markup
 <not_nested_>`_ of any kind.
 Note how `this <https://example.org>`_